dirkfabisch/mediator/_posts/2022-08-09-my-terrible-adventures-with-trialing-geologie.md

 They responded the next day, informing me the card included with mine was a mistake, and that my trial kit should have no eye cream and to disregard that component.
 Trying to verify this online was hard, because when you sign up for a trial, you do not get an account with them, you have to make your online account *separately* and then link your oder to it after the fact.
 As a result the only “history” I had was an order confirmation email with no details on what was sent to me other than a “Regimen #5” which I could find no reference to or details on their site for (everything was grouped by a collection name, not a number).

 I took them at face value however, (lol.. yay puns) and then as my trial 30 days wound down, was sufficiently *not* dissatisfied enough that I let it auto order for me my first full kit.
 (I will say however, it seems that my face is now TOO oily and I wanted to keep an eye on things and perhaps back off as the over-oiliness has exchanged dryness and occasional rosacea for breakouts).
-However I couldn’t, even from their back end view of my newly created account, TRULY understand what was in my formal kit that would be coming and if it included the mysterious eye cream or not, once more their descriptions and information was very… inconsistent.
+However I couldn’t, even from their backend view of my newly created account, TRULY understand what was in my formal kit that would be coming and if it included the mysterious eye cream or not, once more their descriptions and information was very… inconsistent.

 I was given an email that my order had shipped on July 22nd and was sent a tracking number.
 That night I checked it and the number still showed itself in that all too familiar state of “carrier waiting to receive package from shipper” that we all know and love.